gelinlan/Robust-Alignment-of-Multi-Exposed-Images-with-Saturated-Regions/README.md

 # Effects of intensity mapping functions (IMFs)
 ![](https://github.com/gelinlan/Robust-Alignment-of-Multi-Exposed-Images-with-Saturated-Regions/blob/master/Fig2.jpg) <br>
 Fig.2 Effects of different IMFs. <br>
-It can be observed that the similarity of images in (c) is higher than (b), especially the clouds in the middle of two images and the tree truck.
-Wu’s IMF is a unidirectional mapping function.
-It mapping the image with more information to less information to ensure two differently exposed images are as consistent as possible.
-However, the normalized results is not ideal due to large EV interval between the two images.
-The proposed method proposed a novel bi-directional mapping function.
-The intensity larger than ζ1 in the left image are unchanged, and the corresponding region in right images are mapped to left image to ensure the over-exposed region in both images are consistent.
-The intensity less than ζ2 in the right image remain constant, the corresponding region in the left image is mapped to right image to ensure the under-exposed region in both images keep same.
+It can be observed that the images in (c) is more similar than (b), especially the clouds (in the middle) and the tree truck (in the right).
+Wu’s IMF is a unidirectional mapping function, which maps the image with more information to the one with less information to ensure two differently exposed images are consistent.
+However, the normalized results is not ideal due to large EV interval between two images.
+The proposed method employs a novel bi-directional mapping function.
+The intensities larger than ζ1 in the left image are unchanged, the remaining intensities in right images are mapped to left image to ensure the over-exposure region in both images are consistent.
+The intensities less than ζ2 in the right image remain constant, the remaining intensities in the left image are mapped to right image to ensure the under-exposure region in both images are consistent.

-# Effect of feature description
+# Effects of feature descriptions
 ![](https://github.com/gelinlan/Robust-Alignment-of-Multi-Exposed-Images-with-Saturated-Regions/blob/master/Fig3.jpg) <br>
 Fig.3 Effects of different feature map. <br>
 It can be observed that, 8-bits-LBP coded images can represent more details of images.
 Two sets of 8-bits-LBP coded images with different exposure are more similar after normalization, such as the clouds and the tree trunk.